PierpaoloSorbellini/PierpaoloSorbellini/README.md

 ### Hi there 👋

+I'm currently working at [Nebuly](www.nebuly.ai), learning how to optimize AI.

+If you are intrested in the topic and want to share some ideas contact me.

+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pierpaolo-sorbellini-64603012b/)

 <!--
 **PierpaoloSorbellini/PierpaoloSorbellini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.